 What causes fearful, phobic, or anxious responses?

 It does not always take an unpleasant experience for fear to develop.
-Any stimuli (e.g., people, places, sights, sounds) that a dog or cat has not been exposed to during its sensitive period of development, which is up to3 months of age in dogs and 2 months of age in cats, may become a fear-evoking stimulus.
+Any stimuli (e.g., people, places, sights, sounds) that a dog or cat has not been exposed to during its sensitive period of development, which is up to 3 months of age in dogs and 2 months of age in cats, may become a fear-evoking stimulus.
 For example, the dog or cat that is exposed to adults, but not to children, during development may become fearful when first exposed to the sights, sounds, or odors of young children.
 The pet's genetics also contribute to its level of fears and phobias to stimuli.

 "The triggers for these behaviors are as varied as there are breeds of dogs and cats."

 Phobic responses can occur from just one exposure or gradually increase over continued exposure.
 In many cases of anxiety, neurotransmitter (brain chemical) function and levels may be altered and contribute to the overall behavior.
-Again, learning or the consequences that follow the phobic response (rewards, escape, punishment) may aggravate the problem.
+Again, learning or the consequences that follow the phobic response (escape, punishment) may aggravate the problem.

 Illness, pain, or the effects of aging may lead to an increase in fear or anxiety in situations where there was previously little or no problem.
 These changes may alter the way a pet perceives or responds to a stimulus.
-Age-related changes in the brain (cognitive decline) or in the sensory system (hearing, sight), arthritis, diseases that affect the hormonal system such as an increase or decrease in thyroid hormones or an overactive pituitary gland (Cushing's), and organ degeneration (liver, kidneys) are just a few examples of health- and age-related problems that might contribute to increasing fear and anxiety.
+Age-related changes in the brain (cognitive decline) or in the sensory system (hearing, sight), arthritis, diseases that affect the hormonal system such as an increase or decrease in thyroid hormones or an overactive pituitary gland (Cushing's disease), and organ degeneration (liver, kidneys) are just a few examples of health- and age-related problems that might contribute to increasing fear and anxiety.
 A full physical examination and diagnostic tests, if indicated, are warranted for any pet with fear or anxiety, but especially those that are intense and generalized, that have any other concurrent signs, or that did not arise until adulthood or older age.

 Is it possible to prevent fears, phobias, and anxieties?

-However, if the animal is not calmed by these things, then removing the pet from the situation might be best.
+However, if the pet is not calmed by these things, then removing the pet from the situation might be best.
 Conversely, if you show anxiety, apprehension, or frustration with your pet, or if you try to use punishment to stop undesirable behavior, you will likely make your pet more anxious.
 Knowing your pet and its individual temperament will help determine what situations you can and should expose your pet to.
-There is a phenomenon called ‘one trial’ learning, where an event is so traumatic that only one exposure can create fears, phobias, or anxieties.
+Exposure and socialization are only beneficial if it is a positive experience for the pet.

 How can these problems of fears and phobias be treated?